 – Production 101

-The online class is fully interactive and takes place via live video conference (which is also taped so you can watch it on replay), as well as in the online classroom, providing loads of opportunity to share work, talk through and practice craft issues, and ask questions about the genre.
+The online class is fully interactive and takes place via live video conference (which is taped so you can watch it on replay), and there is ample opportunity to share work, talk through and practice craft issues, and ask questions about the genre.